davidtimmons/zettelcorn/README.md

 - `path` - The directory to search for zettels
 - [options]:
-  - `-u, --heuristic` - Attempt to detect lines dedicated to listing topic tags
+  - `--heuristic` - Attempt to detect lines dedicated to listing topic tags
-  - `-g, --merge` - Merge found topic tags into frontmatter "keywords" instead of overwriting them
+  - `--merge` - Merge found topic tags into frontmatter "keywords" instead of overwriting them
-  - `-s, --skip` - Skip files that contain a "keywords" frontmatter key
+  - `--skip` - Skip files that contain a "keywords" frontmatter key
-  - `-r, --recursive` - Run command on a directory and all its sub-directories
+  - `--recursive` - Run command on a directory and all its sub-directories
-  - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
+  - `--markdown` - Only modify Markdown files by looking for the *.md extension
-  - `-b, --verbose` - List all files where keywords were injected
+  - `--verbose` - List all files where keywords were injected
   - `-h, --help` - Display the help message for this command

 #### Example